leenock/M.leenocks/README.md

 ### leenocks

- Software Engineer | full Stack Web-Developer.
- 💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me.
+ Software Engineer | full-stack web developer | IT consulting services 💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me.